Responsible Conduct of Research (RCR)

 - Provide a basic training in research ethics which will focus on ethical decision making and encourage postdoctoral scholars to think about the impact of their research and decisions on society.

 - Introduce interdisciplinary views into the ethics training

 - Create a community that promotes the importance of ethical issues and fosters open discussions among postdoctoral scholars as well as faculty, students and staff.

-The following topics are covered during instruction over a 3 day period, totaling at least 8 hours or more of contact:
+The following topics are covered during virtual/in-person instruction, totaling at least 8 hours or more of contact: